Big things are happening on an 84 acre plot of land off County Road 112 in Round Rock.

 One year from now, site workers will be replaced by the Round Rock Campus’ inaugural class.
 Construction trailers will give way to a library, the three-story Health Sciences building, an Applied Technology building, science labs, and general education classrooms.
 The framework of five buildings will transform into a bustling campus, providing new opportunities and possibilities to the people of Round Rock.

-posted in: ACC Homepage Announcements, ACC Newsroom, Round Rock Campus Updates
+posted in: ACC Homepage Announcements, News & Announcements, Round Rock Campus Updates